codehaks/GoodFood/README-SETUP.md

 ## 🐳 Setup Option 1: Docker (Recommended)

-This provides a complete Docker-based environment with PostgreSQL database in containers.
+This provides a complete Docker-based environment with PostgreSQL database and email worker service in containers.

 ### Prerequisites for Docker Setup